syncthing/docs/index.rst

 * If you're looking for specific people to talk to, check out the :ref:`project-presentation`.

-* To report bugs or request features, please use the `issue tracker`_ Before you do so, make sure you are running the `latest version`_, and please do a quick search to see if the issue has already been reported.
+* To report bugs or request features, please use the `issue tracker`_.
+Before you do so, make sure you are running the `latest version`_, and please do a quick search to see if the issue has already been reported.